 - Customize your resume for each position you apply for.

 - List accomplishments for each job (numbers and quantifiable data are important to demonstrate achievements).

 - Include a cover letter with your resume.

 - Include a references page with your resume.

-- Bring several copies of your resume to any interview or job fair.
+- Bring several copies of your resume to an interview or job fair.

-If you had come here because you are looking for a resume templates for your resume, visit our resume templates that we have designed for you.
+If you had come here because you are looking for resume templates for your resume, visit the resume templates shop that we have designed for you.